 How bad?
 1/5 – you can always just walk away

 One final point.
 Some writers look at membership of the Association of Authors’ Agents as being a stamp of approval.
 A sign that your interests will be protected.
 And that’s not really so.

 The AAA is a perfectly fine organisation, but it is an industry body whose task is to protect the interests of agents and amplify their voice.
 It is NOT primarily there to protect you; on the contrary, it’s primarily there to look after agents.
 Yes, it does have a rule against agencies which charge reading fees . . . but the way that rule operates disqualifies excellent agents like John Jarrold (his site; his Agent Hunter entry) because John also works as an editorial consultant.
 In other words, we’re not quite sure that the one clear and useful writer-protecting rule actually functions as it ought to.

 When we’ve raised matters such as agents who recommend authors to vanity publishers to the AAA, their approach has been a polite shrug.
 It is not their policy to intervene on agent/author ethical matters except in extreme cases . . . and those cases apparently do not include suggesting that authors waste their money with charlatans.

 Again: we don’t have a beef with the AAA, and it’s membership includes virtually every reputable agency in London, but be aware of its limits.
 As a writer, you need to choose an agent you get on well with, and who likes your work.
 You need to work professionally with that agent and be prepared to move on if it becomes clear that the agent is not dealing with you as they should.
-Most agents are great and you are not likely to have a problem . . . but we hope this list gives you some idea of what to look out for and how to cope.
+Most literary agents in UK are great and you are not likely to have a problem . . . but we hope this list gives you some idea of what to look out for and how to cope.

 What problems have you had?
 What would you want to warn people about?